Date: July 4th

 Time: 11:00 a.m.

 Location: Parade begins at the Corner of Atlantic & Moore Streets.

 Turns right onto Fodale Avenue and ends just past Ocean Trail Heathcare & Rehabilitation Center

 The current N.C.
 4th of July Festival Parade began in 1964 but has roots dating back to 1700’s, when the ladies of Smithville (now the City of Southport) dressed in white and marched through the town in observance of Independence Day.
 Today’s parade is much longer and has a bigger variety, with over 120 units filling the streets as children’s eyes widen in delight when patriotic units pass by.
 An extra special treat is that the newly crowned Miss North Carolina makes one of her first appearances in the festival parade.

-The parade is sponsored by Dosher Memorial Hospital, & WECT TV6.
+The parade is sponsored by Dosher Memorial Hospital, First National Bank & WECT TV6.
 Parade route begins at the corner of E. Moore Street and Atlantic Avenue, traveling E. Moore to N. Howe Street and following N. Howe to Fodale Avenue.
 The festival parade steps off at 11am on July 4th (unless July 4th is a Sunday and then it moves to Monday).